DaveLinger/rpi-tv-backlight/README.md

 # How to install software

 - Install Raspbian Buster. `sudo apt-get update`, `sudo apt-get upgrade`.
 - Put these files somewhere.
 I have mine in pi's home directory.
-For example /home/pi/cec-monitor.sh.
+For example `/home/pi/cec-monitor.sh`.
-- Edit
 - Install cec-utils. `sudo apt-get install cec-utils`.
-- Add your user to sudoers file to ensure they can sudo without password (required to control LED strip with python and to set clock)
+- Add your user to sudoers file to ensure they can sudo without password (required to control LED strip with python and to set clock) (https://www.mathworks.com/help/supportpkg/raspberrypi/ug/enable-passwordless-sudo-in-linux-on-raspberry-pi-hardware.html)
-- Install python and install rpi-ws281x with pip
+- Install pip with `sudo apt install python3-pip` and install rpi-ws281x with `sudo pip install rpi-ws281x`
-- Install node.js and install pm2 with npm
+- Install node.js (https://www.instructables.com/id/Install-Nodejs-and-Npm-on-Raspberry-Pi/) and install pm2 with `sudo npm install -g pm2`
-- `npm startup` to get the command to ensure pm2 starts at boot.
+- Use `npm startup` to show the command to ensure pm2 starts at boot, run the command.
 This will create the systemd service file.
 - If you aren't going to make your filesystem read-only, you can start the scripts with the following commands, after which they should recover after a reboot:
   - `pm2 start cec-monitor.sh`
   - `pm2 start tvbased-controller.sh`